Worklytics/psoxy/docs/sources/msft-365/README.md

 administrator.
 This administrator must have, at minimum, the following role in your Microsoft 365
 tenant:
   - [Privileged Role Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#privileged-role-administrator)
+    to Consent to application permissions to Microsoft Graph

-Again, this is the least-privileged role sufficient for this task (Consent to application permissions to Microsoft Graph), per Microsoft's documentation.
+Again, this is the least-privileged role sufficient for this task, per Microsoft's documentation.
 See [Least privileged roles by task in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task#enterprise-applications).

 ## Security